rubinusp/byu-cs460-f2021/lab-tcp-reliable-transport/README.md

    {2024: b'def', 2027: b'ghi', 2033: b'mn'})
    ```

  - `get()` - This method takes no arguments.
-It method retrieves the largest
+It retrieves the largest
    set of contiguous (i.e., no "holes") bytes that have been received, starting
    with `base_seq`, eliminating any duplicates along the way.
 It updates
    `base_seq` to the sequence number of the next segment expected.
 It returns a